Ienaweigh/Bottle_Game/newFile.md

-# ✿ Hello Amor ✿
+# ✿ Hello Partner ✿
 ```
-✤ you asked for a google doc but i think we should write in here maybe?
+✤ This will be our sketch of the bottle game
 ```